camunda/camunda-docs/versioned_docs/version-8.5/guides/getting-started-java-spring.md

 }
 ```

-2. Implement an overriding `run` method:
+2. Implement an overriding `run` method in `ProcessPaymentsApplication`.
+When the application runs, it will create a new `process-payments` process instance, of the latest version, with specified variables, and send it to our local Self-Managed instance:

 ```java
 	@Override